Kurshit/CaseStudy/README.md

 # Useful inputs by the organizers and external configuration:
   - By Default, activities start from 9 am and ends at 5 pm with an hour of lunch break around 12 am to 1 pm.
 Also, the activity start time, end time and lunch time can be configured to the desired values as per user's wish.
 (Demonstrated in 'DEMO' section.)
   - Last activity is always an hour long Staff Motivation Presentation.
-  - Default input file of activities (Sample Input File - activities.txt) is kept under 'activities.txt' location on build path.
+  - Default input file of activities (Sample Input File - activities.txt) is kept under root location on build path.
 User can also feed his own input file by providing the path at the command line (Demonstrated  ahead).

 ### Assumptions
-- The number of teams should not be greater than number of activities, as this would lead at least one team remain idle every time.
+- The number of teams should not be greater than number of activities, as this would lead to making at least one team to remain idle every time.
 - An Activity would be part of one team at a time.
 No two teams would take part in same activity at same time.
 - No duplicate activity : An Activity would not be assigned more than once to the same team.
 There is a data structure that maintains the list of valid and Non-On-Going activities list for each team for allocation.
 - Selection of activities (valid activities for that team at that time) is mostly random.
-However, to utilize the time efficiently  and not letting a team remain idle, for the last one hour before the Staff Motivation Presentation, the assignment of an activity to a team is based on shortest activity time. i.e. A team would be assigned an activity that is shortest of all.
-Please mind that this scenario taken care for the last one hour only.
+However, to utilize the time efficiently  and not letting a team remain idle, for the last one hour before the last activity - 'Staff Motivation Presentation', the assignment of an activity to a team is based on shortest activity time. i.e. A team would be assigned an activity that is shortest of all.
+Please mind that this scenario has been taken care for the last one hour only.
 This avoids the starvation and utilizes the total available time.
-Thus, output could be different every time you run the app and generate the schedule.
+Thus, output could be different every time you run the application and generate the schedule.
-For example : If start time is 09:00 am and end time is 05:00 pm, with Staff Motivation Presentation beginning  at 5.00 pm.
-The teams would be allocated valid activities randomly till 4.00 pm (one hour before any provided end time).
-After 4.00 pm, each team would be allocated activities with the shortest valid activity available at that time.
+For example : If start time is 09:00 am and end time is 05:00 pm, with 'Staff Motivation Presentation' - The last activity- beginning  at 5.00 pm.
+The teams would be allotted valid activities randomly till 4.00 pm (one hour before any provided end time).
+After 4.00 pm, each team would be allotted activities with the shortest valid activity available at that time.
 If the activity would exceed the end time - 5.00 pm, than that activity would not be allotted to the team.

 ### Design and Framework: